gitflee/solo/README.md

 ### Setting up the bot
 Our bot is ready-to-go so everything you have to do is clone it and setup the configfile!

-To do so, open up the *botconfig.json* in *config* folder.
+To do so, open up the `botconfig.json` in `config` folder.
 There you can setup your desired prefix and token of your user.

+### Running the bot
+To make the bot as user friendly as possible, we have created a batch file so you don't have to know any commands.
+When you set everything up, just run the `start.bat` file and you should be online in no time.